duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 1) Automation, Job Loss, Labor Trends

-With the automation of many jobs, people may lose their jobs to robots.
+With the automation of many jobs, people may lose those jobs to robots.
+This may be because some tasks are able to be done more efficiently by robots.
+Because some jobs are more adaptable to robots than others, this may produce labor trends.
+There will be new jobs created that are more oriented towards maintaining robots or certain jobs will die out.

 2) Impact to Democracy and Civil Rights

-Artificial intelligence thinks _____.
+AI may have a strong impact on democracy and civil rights.
+AI may be able to automatically detect certain messages or actions that are not permitted and can be used to prevent them.
+There has been related concerns to that and the Chinese Social Credit System, and fear that it may create a society focused around surveillance and conformity.

-3) Human-Human or Human-Agent interaction
+3) Human-Human or Human-Agent interaction:

-There are large impacts of AI:
+As explored slightly in the medicine uses of robots, there will be much more interactions between human and non humans/robots in the future, which is different from interactions between humans only.

 ### Ending The Lesson